-- 3.1 The report focuses on the changes announced as a result of Covid-19 and the support provided to businesses in the form of relief, as grants are not directly paid by the Revenues and Benefits shared service, these are not covered in this report.
-The report also focuses on the financial impact of recent appeals and reductions to rateable values. - 3.2 Focus for both Government and billing authorities since the last meeting of Joint Committee has been a continuing response to Covid-19 measures, which have been announced since 11 March 2020.
+- 3.1 The report focuses on the changes announced as a result of Covid-19, and the support provided to businesses in the form of relief.
+The report also focuses on the financial impact of recent appeals and reductions to rateable values. - 3.2 Focus for both Government and billing authorities since the last meeting of Shared Revenues and Benefits Joint Committee has been a continuing response to Covid-19 measures, which have been announced since 11 March 2020.